dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q03.md

 # BEGIN PROB

-(1 point) What is the probability of today's Stringle string having exactly one duplicate letter, like SYSTEM, BEFORE, or YELLOW?
+What is the probability of today's Stringle string having exactly one duplicate letter, like SYSTEM, BEFORE, or YELLOW?

 ( ) $\dfrac{P(26,5)*5!}{26^6}$\